Code-Institute-Submissions/Gwen-Bradbury-MS1/README.md

      Possible employers will be able to see from the website and the features implemented that my standard of work is very high, and my capabilities reflect my current skillset, which will improve as I gain more knowledge moving through the Code Institute Full Stack Developer course.

    * On our Human Resources team, we look for the information that pertains to the specific needs of the company, and does this individual have those skill sets.
+My skill sets are evidenced in the website produced.
+I've used a wide range of HTML and CSS to develop this site, as well as technologies such as bootstrap for responsiveness.

 ## Features.